Key Points:

 Early stegosaurs were only about 2.5-3 m long, but the most derived forms ranged up to 9 m or more.
 Their narrow snouts suggests that they were rather picky eaters (that is, instead of munching a lot of plants at once, they were selective as to which ones they chomped.)
 Biomechanical analysis shows that their bite was stronger than many herbivorous saurischians, but still weaker than many specialized ornithischians.
 Although they were obligate quadrupeds in terms of locomotion, they may have been able to rear on their hind legs in order to feed higher in trees.

 Some tantalizing footprints suggest possible Early Jurassic stegosaurs, but these may be from a more basal Scelidosaurus-like thyreophoran instead.
-Primitive stegosaurs include Middle Jurassic Isaberrysaura of Argentina (first reported as being an ornithopod, and being Early Jurassic) and Huayangosaurus of China; and Late Jurassic Chungkingosaurus, Gigantspinosaurus and Tuojiangosaurus (all three from China), western North American , Alcovasaurus [figures A, B, E & F], and Early Jurassic Paranthdon of South Africa.
-More derived stegosaurs form the clade Stegosauridae, and include Middle Jurassic Adratiklit of Morocco, Late Jurassic Dacentrurus and long-necked Miragaia of Europe, Kentrosaurus of eastern Africa, and the Stegosaurinae.
+Primitive stegosaurs include Middle Jurassic Isaberrysaura of Argentina (first reported as being an ornithopod, and being Early Jurassic) and Bashanosaurus and Huayangosaurus of China; and Late Jurassic Chungkingosaurus, Gigantspinosaurus and Tuojiangosaurus (all three from China), western North American , Alcovasaurus [figures A, B, E & F], and Early Jurassic Paranthdon of South Africa.
+More derived stegosaurs form the clade Stegosauridae, and include Middle Jurassic Adratiklit of Morocco, long-necked Late Jurassic Dacentrurus (small specimens of which were once considered their own genus, Miragaia) of Europe, Kentrosaurus of eastern Africa, and the Stegosaurinae.

 Stegosaurids had dorsoventrally stretched neural arches and disproportionately short forelimbs, giving them an odd profile.